Night Nurse Ingeborg

 Night Nurse Ingeborg (German: Nachtschwester Ingeborg) is a 1958 West German drama film directed by Géza von Cziffra and starring Ewald Balser, Claus Biederstaedt and Immy Schell.

 The film's sets were designed by the art directors Dieter Bartels and Johannes Ott.

+Premise

+Ingeborg works at a hospital under Professor Burger and his son the surgeon Manfred Burger.
+What starts as a professional association takes a complicated turn when she has an affair with both father and son, which leads to her losing her job, though she is pregnant.